symbol/symbol-docs/source/guides/transaction/asking-for-mosaics-with-aggregate-bonded-transaction.rst

         :language: javascript
         :lines: 58-63

-3. Wrap the previous transactions into an :ref:`aggregate bonded transaction <aggregate-transaction>`.
+3. Wrap the previous transactions in an :ref:`aggregate bonded transaction <aggregate-transaction>`.

 .. example-code::